clescot/webappender/README.md

 when the webappender is shipped in your webapp, and your application server is up, you have to install [the fireLogger plugin](https://addons.mozilla.org/en-us/firefox/addon/firelogger/).

 When it's done, hit the F12 key, to visualise the firebug panel ;  you should see a new logger panel.
 It will highlight your logs, according to the level.
+Logs are transmitted to your browser, when requests contains a special header forged by the FireLogger plugin  : `X-FireLogger`.

 ### Visualize your logback logs into your chrome browser

 when the webappender is shipped in your webapp, and your application server is up, you have to [install](https://chrome.google.com/webstore/detail/chrome-logger/noaneddfkdjfnfdakjjmocngnfkfehhd) [the chrome logger plugin](http://craig.is/writing/chrome-logger).

 When it's done, hit the F12 key, to visualise the **console** panel.
 It will highlight your logs, when you navigate on your webapp.
+Logs are transmitted to your browser, when requests contains a special header  : `X-ChromeLogger`.
+Unfortunately, Chrome logger does not transmit any custom header.
+To fix it, you can install another extension like [`Modify Headers`](https://chrome.google.com/webstore/detail/modify-headers-for-google/innpjfdalfhpcoinfnehdnbkglpmogdi).

 ### Tune log output